 Joe Wicks is doing daily PE sessions for children.
 Please complete these sessions at least twice a week:

 Family cardio workout https://www.youtube.com/watch?v=5if4cjO5nxo

 This week the children will be working through English tasks from classroom secrets.
-I have put an image of each worksheet below so you can see what worksheet to do on which day along with an extension task if they finish.
-I have also added the document below so you can download the worksheets.
+I have attached the link below to the document with the worksheets.

 The children will continue to use White Rose maths for their maths lessons.
 I have attached the worksheets at the bottom of the page along with which day they are completed.
 On the classroom secrets document there are other maths activities.
 These do not have to be completed, I have left them there in case you would like some additional activities.
 I have also left the addition/subtraction games below in case you would like to use them at home.